 Artefact Heritage (2017a) undertook a heritage assessment of the Sydney Metro City and Southwest - Sydenham to Bankstown Project.
 An ACHAR was also prepared in consultation with the RAPs (2017d).
 No previously registered Aboriginal sites were located within the Project area.
-Two areas of potential archaeological deposits (PAD) were located during the site survey for the EIS study, but these are outside the Project area, near Belmore and Punchbowl Stations.
+Two areas of potential archaeological deposits (PAD) were located during the site survey for the EIS study, near Belmore and Punchbowl Stations.
 The remainder of the EIS project area was found to have low Aboriginal archaeological potential and significance.